LHarveyDev/the-kitchen-cupboard/README.md

   - ### Recipe Details Modal
   ![Desktop view](/documentation/uxdetail_desktop.jpg)
   The individual recipe modal window details the ingredients and method in full.
 The styling is aligned with the rest of the site and utilises soft pastel colours and the Pacifico font for its headings.
+If the contents is larger than the window a scroll bar appears on the right-hand side.
+The modal has been designed with a mobile first approach in mind.
   If the user has not supplied an image url when they added their recipe then the placeholder image will be displayed.
   Once the user has finished with the individual recipe they can use the 'close' button in the footer of the modal to return to their search results or alternatively just click outside of the modal.